TheSithPadawan/coding-interview-patterns/NeatCode/data_structures/README.md

-This is a collection of data structure type of problems, which involves solving the problem using specific data structures, or designing a specific data structure to satisfy some need.
+This is a collection of commonly asked data structure type of problems, which involves solving the problem using specific data structures, or designing a specific data structure to satisfy some need.

 Problem list
-1. LRU Cache
+1. LRU Cache (LinkedList)
-2. LFU Cache
+2. LFU Cache (Multiset)
-3. Insert Delete Random O(1) Duplicates
+3. Insert Delete Random O(1) Duplicates (Vector)
+4. Moving average data stream (Deque)
+5. All O(1) Data Structure (LinkedList)
+6. Design circular queue (LinkedList)